 Sandwell College and the Albion Foundation are recruiting for the next generation of players for their women's football programme.
 This two-year course is aimed at 16-18 year-old talented female players who have a passion for football and an ambition to work in the industry.
 It’s vital that you are prepared to work towards an academic qualification in Sport as well as developing your football playing ability.
 The football programme will be similar to WBA Academy multidisciplinary training structure, to support its player development and recruitment.

-You will need four GCSEs at grade 4/C and above, including English and Maths, although lower entry qualifications may be accepted and further study embedded into the programme.
-You will also need to pass assessment at an open football trial.
+You'll need four GCSEs at Grade 4/C and above, including English and Maths, although lower entry qualifications may be accepted if you do further study alongside the programme.
+You'll also need to pass assessment at an open football trial.

 The course combines an academic qualification with football development, involving study for a BTEC Level 3 in Sport as well as weekly football training and representing West Bromwich Albion in the British Colleges League.
 The football element is run by The Albion Foundation, and is delivered by UEFA B Licence Coaches who have direct links to WBA Academy and Scouts.
 You will participate in an average of three coaching sessions a week and one fixture per week, and two hours of industry work experience.
 WBA training kit will need to be purchased through The Albion Foundation, to be worn during all college activities.
 WBA match kit will be provided for fixtures in the British Colleges League.